-Gregory A. Odle, 52, Executive Vice President
+Gregory A. Odle, 53, President of Scoliosis

-Mr. Odle joined our company in 2007 and has served as our Executive Vice President since 2011.
+Mr. Odle joined our company in 2007 and has served as our President of Scoliosis since 2022.
+Prior to that he served as our Executive Vice President from 2011 to 2022.
 Mr. Odle also served as a member of our board of directors from 2007 to 2013.
 Prior to joining our company, Mr. Odle held various sales roles for Smith & Nephew plc, ultimately becoming the District Manager for Indiana and Kentucky.
 Mr. Odle earned a Bachelor of Science in Marketing from the Indiana University Kelley School of Business.

-Daniel J. Gerritzen, 52, Vice President, General Counsel and Secretary
+Daniel J. Gerritzen, 53, Executive Vice President (Legal), General Counsel and Secretary

-Mr. Gerritzen has served as our Vice President of Legal and General Counsel since 2009 and Secretary since 2013.
+Mr. Gerritzen has served as our General Counsel since 2009, Secretary since 2013 and Executive Vice President since 2022.
 Prior to joining our company, Mr. Gerritzen was a partner with Bingham Greenebaum Doll LLP (now known as Dentons Bingham Greenebaum LLP), a law firm in Indianapolis, where he continues to serve as Of Counsel.
 Mr. Gerritzen spends substantially all of his time working for our company.
 Mr. Gerritzen earned a Bachelor of Science in Marketing and a JD from Indiana University.

-Joseph W. Hauser, 40, Senior Vice President & General Manager, Trauma and Deformity Correction
+Joseph W. Hauser, 41, President of Trauma and Deformity Correction

-Mr. Hauser joined our company in 2015 and has served as our Senior Vice President since 2021.
+Mr. Hauser joined our company in 2015 and has served as our President of Trauma and Deformity Correction since 2022.
+Prior to that he served as our Senior Vice President from 2021 to 2022.
 Prior to joining our company, Mr. Hauser held various lead various leadership roles with DJO Global, Biomet (Trauma) and Zimmer (Trauma).
 Currently, he leads the Trauma and Deformity Correction business at OrthoPediatrics.
 Mr. Hauser obtained a Bachelor's degree in Kinesiology and Exercise Science (ATC) from John Carroll University.
 During his first few career opportunities, he pursued a Master's Degree in Business Administration (MBA with Marketing focus) from Capital University.

-Mark C. Throdahl, 71, Executive Chairman and former Chief Executive Officer
+Mark C. Throdahl, 72, Executive Chairman and former Chief Executive Officer